 Later she became a paramedic.

 Lynne turned to wild swimming to regain her physical and emotional health after a double mastectomy.
-She immersed herself in rivers, the sea, and the friendships formed through water.
+She immersed herself in rivers, the sea and the friendships formed through water.
 For her, wild swimming was never about how far or fast you swam, or how cold the water.
 It was always about the experience itself, and the connection with the environment.
 She fitted wild swimming around her shift patterns, saying that water washed away the stresses of the job.

 She gave many people the confidence to start wild swimming; her infectious smile, her ability to listen and her calm patience never faltered.
-She readily shared her ability to read water, her knowledge and her judgment.
+She readily shared her ability to read water, her knowledge and her judgement.

 Lynne worked alongside Kate for a few years with the two of them providing all the content for the OSS website and newsletters, doing book reviews and stories and handling media queries.
-She went on to develop the ideas and content behind write most of what is now the ‘Survive’ section of the OSS website.
-She also acted as the best press officer we have ever, developing safety advice and liaising with the media to ensure the joy of wild swimming was not lost to stories of danger.
-She was not afraid to go on the Jeremy Vine show (for example) or speak to the media after a tragic death – she knew it was important to communicate how to swim safely at these times, and her paramedic background made her confident to do this without upsetting the bereaved.
+She went on to develop the ideas and content behind most of what is now the ‘Survive’ section of the OSS website.
+She also acted as the best press officer we have ever had, developing safety advice and liaising with the media to ensure the joy of wild swimming was not lost to stories of danger.
+She was not afraid to go on the Jeremy Vine Show (for example) or speak to the media after a tragic death – she knew it was important to communicate how to swim safely at these times, and her paramedic background made her confident to do this without upsetting the bereaved.
 All of this was a gift from her to the community for something she believed in.